Monofoot/Monofoot.github.io/README.md

 **Multiword Paraphrasing using Back-translation**

 This was my Master's dissertation which involved analysing several sentence scoring metrics against news titles which had been back-translated.
 I'm really happy with how it went, as it was my first real foray into ML.
-There's lots of room for improvement, but I'm satisfied with it as a first.

 [Multiword Paraphrasing for Automated Digital Content Management](https://github.com/Monofoot/Multiword-Paraphrasing-for-Automated-Digital-Content-Management)